es-julial/alx_capstone_project/README.md

 ## Roadmap and future enhancements:
-Potentials improvements in the future, the Portfolio will be implemented in the larger website project to interact with users as members in the purpose of community website or my freelance business.
+    Potentials improvements in the future, the Portfolio will be deployed in the hosting web could and having a domain name als.
+It will be implemented in the larger website project to interact with users as members in the purpose of community website or my freelance business.
 And This could include additional features, performance optimizations, or scalability considerations.

 ## Contact Information:
         Author: *JULIAL MAESSER ESSEREKE*